SunPower Vs. Trinity Solar: Which Company Is Better? (2023)

 Solar energy systems can vary in price among solar installation companies for a few reasons.
 One of the biggest factors is the type of equipment provided.

-For example, SunPower’s panels are some of the best in the solar industry and come with an outstanding warranty that guarantees performance for 25 years.
+For example, SunPower’s panels are some of the best in the solar industry and come with an outstanding warranty that guarantees rigidity and performance for 40 years.
 These panels naturally cost more than many other brands, which is one reason why SunPower is priced above average.
+However, we feel the extra ~$0.67 per watt is well worth the investment for what you get.

 The financing options available can also determine your up-front prices.
 Companies like SunPower that accept cash payments, loans, leases, and power purchase agreements make clean energy accessible to more people.
 Just keep in mind that the payment option you choose can also affect your long-term energy savings and electric bills.